Unity-Technologies/Graphics/Packages/com.unity.render-pipelines.high-definition/Documentation~/HDRP-Features.md

 ### Physical light units

-HDRP uses real-world physical light units, so you can easily light your Scene in a realistic way.
+HDRP uses real-world physical light units, so you can light your Scene in a realistic way.
 For more information on physical light units, including a list of which units HDRP uses, see the [physical light units documentation](Physical-Light-Units.md).

-When using physical light unit, the intensity of lights can be really high and cause precision issue and clamping of highlight.
+When using physical light unit, the intensity of lights can be high and cause precision issue and clamping of highlight.
 To counteract this effect **HDRP use pre-exposure**.
 Pre-exposure apply the camera exposition from the previous frame before storing the lighting information.

 ### Ray tracing (Preview)